6.3: Kinetics with Enzymes

 \end{equation}

-Note that a graph of v0 vs v0/S is linear so slopes and intercepts can be used to obtain values for VM and KM.
+Note that a graph of v0 vs v0/S is linear, so the slope and intercept can be used to obtain values for VM and KM.

 The double-reciprocal plot is commonly used to analyze initial velocity vs substrate concentration data.
 When used for such purposes, the graphs are referred to as Lineweaver-Burk plots, where plots of 1/v vs 1/S are straight lines with slope m = KM/VM, and y-intercept b = 1/VM.
 Figure \(\PageIndex{6}\) common graphs used to display initial rate enzyme kinetic data.

-The straight-line plots shown above should not be analyzed using linear regression, since simple linear regression assumes constant error in v0 values.
-A weighted linear regression or even better, a nonlinear fit to a hyperbolic equation should be used.
+The straight-line plots shown above should not be analyzed using linear regression, as linear regression assumes constant error in the v0 values.
+A weighted linear regression or, even better, a nonlinear fit to a hyperbolic equation should be used.
 (Common Error in Biochemistry Textbooks: The Shape of the Hyperbola).
-A rearrangement of the corresponding Scatchard equations in the Eadie-Hofstee plot is also commonly used, especially to visualize enzyme inhibition data as we will see in the next chapter.
+A rearrangement of the corresponding Scatchard equations to their equivalent form in kinetics, the Eadie-Hofstee plot. is also commonly used, especially to visualize enzyme inhibition data, as we will see in the next chapter.

 An Extension: kcat and VM from integrated rate equations

 KM and VM could be theoretically extracted from progress curves of A or P as a function of t at one single A concentration by deriving an integrated rate equation for A or P as a function of t, as we did in equation 2 (the integrated rate equation for the conversion of A → P in the absence of enzyme).
-In principle, this method would be better than the initial rates methods.
+In principle, this method would be better than the initial rate method.
 Why?
-It is not easy to be certain you are measuring the initial rate for each and every [S] which should vary over a wide range.
-It's also time intensive.
-In addition, think how much data is discarded if you take an entire progress curve at each substrate concentration, especially if you quench the reaction at a given time point, which effectively limits the data to one time point per substrate.
+It is not easy to be certain that you are measuring the initial rate for each [S], which should vary widely.
+It's also time-intensive.
+In addition, consider how much data is discarded when you measure the entire progress curve at each substrate concentration, especially if you quench the reaction at a single time point, effectively limiting the data to a single time point per substrate.

-In practice, the mathematics is complicated and it is not possible to get a simple explicit function of [P] or [S] as a function of time.
+In practice, the mathematics is complicated, and it is impossible to obtain a simple, explicit expression for [P] or [S] as functions of time.
 A slight variant of a progress curve can be derived.
 Let us consider the simple case of a single substrate S (or A) being converted to product P in an enzyme-catalyzed reaction.
 The analogous equations for first-order, noncatalyzed rates were A=A0e-k1t or P = A0(1-e-k1t).

 We can derive the equation for the enzyme-catalyzed reaction shown below.